Necessity of Sunglasses Following Cataract Surgery

 However, there is an advantage of progressing cataracts in that, as they become more dense, not only are the beneficial visible light rays blocked, but also are the harmful UV and HEV light rays that can damage the macula in the center of the retina.
 An individual with a dense cataract will become legally blind and have a precipitous decline in performance of activities of daily living, however, this individual gains some level of macular protection.

 Commonly, with the newfound euphoria and enjoyment of being spectacle-free after a lifetime of constantly wearing eyeglasses, people forget about sunglass protection outdoors.
 Previously, they wore prescription sunglasses, but now that a prescription is no longer needed, sunglasses have become an afterthought.
 Drs.
 Mendelsohn, Karli and Klein strongly encourage all patients including those with perfect distance vision without eyeglass correction, to be diligent about wearing sunglasses.
 But please make sure that all of your sunglasses have correct protection, namely, UV 400 blocker and polarization, present on both lens surfaces.
+The vast majority of sunglasses sold in the United States offer negligible to zero protection.
 Our physicians want to preserve your newly acquired excellent vision following cataract surgery while concurrently preventing ocular maladies.